Currency:USD $

 3. Borderlands 4

-4. Monster Hunter Wilds
+4. Monster Hunter: Wilds

-These shifts indicate a changing landscape in consumer preferences and suggest potential new leaders in the industry.
+These shifts indicate a changing landscape in consumer preferences and potential new leaders in the industry.
+Call of Duty: Black Ops 7 placed #5 β€” partly because Game Pass inclusion redirects players toward subscription access rather than unit purchases, suppressing the Circana count.

 Data-Driven Insights